grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Ya, OK Hemi.
 But... now you absolutely have to tell me what the plan is."

 "Well..."
-Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the _Gnat's_ rear cargo space.
+Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the _Gnat_'s rear cargo space.
 "The plan is pretty simple, really.
 I intend to suspend magnetic warheads I saved from the last shipment in the water column.
 With some careful calculations, I hope to set them in such a way that the _Grackle_ will move into one and set it off, hopefully disabling the submarine."

 "Ah," said Shakes, "so it's just a little matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly sub, eh?"